 The Application Process

 Our application for aid is available on-line.
 Please fill out the application, upload a picture, and submit it for review.
-If you cannot obtain jpg images of receipts, please fax them to: 208-693-8342.
-Please send any questions about the application or application process to the CorgiAid Grant Committee Chair firstname.lastname@example.org.
+Please send any questions about the application or application process to the CorgiAid Grant Committee Chair at email@example.com.

 Applications may come in under emergency circumstances, where the availability of funds could mean life or death for the rescued corgi or corgi mix.
 As a result, we do our best to expedite our decision in these situations.